Abortion Pill Myths and Facts

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
 Same-day, evening, and weekend appointments are available.

-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The abortion pill costs $380, which covers your provider appointment, ultrasound, both medications, and your follow-up visit.
-The provider will answer your questions and address any concerns during your visit.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+The abortion pill costs $380, which covers your provider appointment, ultrasound, both medicines, and your follow-up visit.
+The provider will answer your questions and concerns during your visit.

 Is the abortion pill dangerous?

 No. The abortion pill is very safe.
-Serious complications occur in less than 1% of cases.
-It has been used by more than 5 million patients in the U.S. since 2000 and is endorsed by the FDA, ACOG, and the WHO.
+Serious problems happen in less than 1% of cases.
+More than 5 million patients in the U.S. have used it since 2000, and the FDA, ACOG, and the WHO all endorse it.

 Will I regret having an abortion?

-The most common emotional response after an abortion is relief.
-Research from the Turnaway Study shows that over 95% of patients felt their decision was the right one, both in the short term and up to 5 years later.
+The most common feeling after an abortion is relief.
+In the Turnaway Study, over 95% of patients felt their decision was the right one, both right away and up to 5 years later.

 Does the abortion pill cause infertility?

 No. The abortion pill does not affect future fertility.
-Medical research confirms no connection between medication abortion and reduced ability to get pregnant.
+Medical research confirms no link between medication abortion and a reduced ability to get pregnant.

 Can the abortion pill cause cancer?

-No. Major medical organizations including the National Cancer Institute and ACOG confirm there is no link between abortion and cancer, including breast cancer.
+No. Major medical groups, including the National Cancer Institute and ACOG, confirm there is no link between abortion and cancer, including breast cancer.

 Is abortion pill reversal real?

-There is no proven, evidence-based protocol for reversing the abortion pill.
-ACOG has stated that the so-called reversal protocol is not based on science and has not been shown to be safe or effective.
+There is no proven way to reverse the abortion pill.
+ACOG has said the so-called reversal protocol is not based on science and has not been shown to be safe or to work.

 Is the abortion pill the same as the morning-after pill?

-No. The abortion pill ends an existing early pregnancy.
+No. The abortion pill ends an early pregnancy that has already started.
 The morning-after pill (emergency contraception) prevents pregnancy by delaying ovulation.
-They are different medications for different situations.
+They are different medicines for different situations.

 Does having multiple abortions harm your body?

-No. Research shows no cumulative harmful effects from multiple medication abortions.
-Each abortion pill process is a self-contained event, and your reproductive system returns to normal function afterward.
+No. Research shows no added harm from having more than one medication abortion.
+Each abortion pill process stands on its own, and your reproductive system returns to normal afterward.